arambazamba/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/code-splitting.md

 ng g module [NAME] --route [ROUTE] --module [PARENT-MODULE]
 ```

 There is a tutorial in `tutorials/code-splitting`.
-It also contains `bundle preloading`.